Flavor invariants for the SM with one singlet vector-like quark: Summary

 \section{Summary}

 For the SM adjoined with one singlet VLQ, we have found the complete list of basic flavor invariants with which all invariants can be written as a polynomial, i.e., the generating set.
 These invariants are constructed with the aid of the Hilbert series calculated from the flavor symmetry properties of the noninvariant lagrangian parameters in the VLQ mass basis.
 The generating set comprising 28 invariants, 19 CP even and 9 CP odd, is listed in Table\,\ref{tab:flavor_invariants}.
 Among these, the 11 invariants depending solely on the SM Yukawas are equivalent to the ones of the SM.
 Among the CP odd invariants, our invariant $K^-_{22}$ has physical degree 6 which is half of the degree 12 Jarlskog invariant $I^-_{66}$ of the SM.
 Because of the lower degree, the addition of the VLQ may induce a much stronger new source of CP violation much needed for the explanation of the matter-antimatter asymmetry of the Universe.
+We have also extended the analysis to the full weak basis transformations of the four righthanded quarks including the VLQ.
+The basic invariants are essentially the same in form with one additional one corresponding to the VLQ mass and hence CP even.
+The total amounts to 29 basic invariants.

 The Hilbert series through the plethystic logarithm also provided information about the nontrivial and nonlinear relations between the basic invariants, i.e., the syzygies.
 The syzygy of lowest degree \eqref{syzygy:ff} corresponds to writing the square of our lowest degree CP odd invariant $K^-_{22}$ in terms of CP even invariants.
 That this is always possible is expected from the CP properties of the invariants.
 What is interesting in our case is that this syzygy is \emph{only valid} for one VLQ.
 The generalized relation for more than one singlet VLQ is no longer a syzygy because a CP even invariant appears \emph{linearly}.
 This last relation was uncovered because we were able to find the $SU(3)$ identity involving two structure constants $f_{ijk}f_{i'j'k'}$ underlying the syzygy, cf.\ eq.\,\eqref{Tff.identity}.
 The $SU(3)$ relation is the expansion of $f_{ijk}f_{i'j'k'}$, a 6-legged tensor in the adjoint, in terms of a suitable basis that span such a tensor space.
 Moreover, this identity allows us to write the square of any CP odd invariant of the form \eq{ \nonumber \aver{[A,B]C}\,, } with $A,B,C$ being $3\times 3$ hermitean matrices, as a linear combination of CP even invariants.
 We have also studied six more syzygies of low degree and found out interestingly that two of these syzygies are generalizable to more than one VLQ while the rest are not.